flamminger/CEI2TEI/README.md

     - there are a lot of them, how to handle?
 - `<cei:altIdentifier>`: if there is no `<cei:idno>` element the content of `<cei:altIdentifier>` will be used.
 - `<cei:diplomaticAnalysis>` text content moved to `<ab>`elements
-- TEI date attributes like @to or @from to not allow for 99 values
+- TEI date attribute data type changed to string \d{1,8}
-  - dates below 1000 AD need reformatting to 0999-01-01
+- TEI target, url, corresp attributes data type changed to string .+
 - `<cei:bibl>` attribute @id removed, only used once for URL duplicate

 ## ToDos